National Security Affairs Cell

-The National Security Affairs Cell is a branch under the Cabinet Division of Bangladesh tasked with reviewing the activities and problems relating to internal state security.
+The National Security Cell(formally known as the National Security Affairs Cell) is a branch under the Cabinet Division of Bangladesh tasked with reviewing the activities and problems relating to internal state security.
 It operates under the support of the National Committee on Security Affairs (NCSA).
 Asaduzzaman Mia is the first chief executive officer (CEO) of the cell.
 He was made CEO on 14 September 2019.
+The National Security Cell is currently led by Chief Executive Officer Md Mazharul Haque.